tikv/rfcs/text/0114-cpu-threshold-read-pool.md

 TiKV will monitor cpu stats of the read pool threads to scale up/down the number of threads.
 TiKV scale down the thread count when all the following conditions are met:
 - CPU usage of unified read pool is more than the readpool.unified.cpu-threshold
-- It can bring the total number of threads less than readpool.unified.optimal-thread-count.
+- It can bring the total number of threads less than readpool.unified.min-thread-count.

 TiKV scale up the thread count when all the following conditions are met
 - CPU usage of unified read pool is less than the readpool.unified.cpu-threshold
-- Total number of threads less than readpool.unified.optimal-thread-count
+- Total number of threads less than readpool.unified.min-thread-count

 ### Code changes